mjul/kotlin-tourist/README.md

 #### Property-Based Testing
 KotlinTest also supports property-based testing.
 This is similar to QuickCheck in Haskell.

-Property-based testign allows you to specify the invariants ("properties") of the code and have the test framework check them across a lot of examples without writing a lot of code.
+Property-based testing allows you to specify the invariants ("properties") of the code and have the test framework check them across a lot of examples without writing a lot of code.

 You can write custom generators for generating instances of your own types,